Multiplicities of Jumping Numbers: Introduction

+The purpose of this paper is to study jumping numbers in higher dimensions.
+We do this by studying a natural refinement of the jumping numbers, namely \emph{multiplicities of jumping numbers}, first introduced in \cite{MR2068967}.
+More precisely, fix a closed subscheme $Z$ of a smooth variety $X$, and an irreducible component $Z_{1}$ of $Z$.
+All the (stalks of) multiplier ideals of $Z$ will have finite colength in the local ring at $Z_{1}$.
+So any jumping number $c$ at $Z_{1}$ has a natural \emph{multiplicity $m(c)$} that measures the change in the multiplier ideal at $c$, namely

+Here, $\iI(\fa^{c})_{x} $ denotes the stalk of the multiplier ideal of $Z$ at $x$, the generic point of $Z_{1}$ in $X$ and $\lambda$ denotes the length as an $\cO_{X,x}$ module.
+If the real number $c$ is not a jumping number, we define its multiplicity to be zero, compatibly with (\ref{eq}).

-The purpose of this paper is to study multiplicities of jumping numbers in detail for arbitrary dimensional smooth varieties.
-Fixing a jumping number $c$, we obtain another jumping number if we add any positive integer, so it is natural to consider the sequence of multiplicities of the jumping numbers $c+n$, as $n$ ranges through the natural numbers.
-We prove
+For any jumping number $c$, we obtain another jumping number by adding any positive integer, so it is natural to consider the sequence of multiplicities of the jumping numbers $c+n$, as $n$ ranges through the natural numbers.
+Our first main theorem is